 - The annual salary for assistant curators is around £18,000 to £25,000, depending on location and responsibilities.

-- Salaries can exceed £40,000 depending on the position, level of responsibility and the size of the employing organisation.
+Salaries vary depending on your experience, level of responsibility and the size of the employing organisation.

 Income figures are intended as a guide only.

 Working hours are mainly Monday to Friday, totalling around 38 to 40 hours per week.
 Extra hours may be necessary in the run up to an exhibition and you may be expected to carry out weekend or evening work for fundraising or events.

 Part-time work and flexible hours may be possible.

 - Self-employment and contract work are common, particularly in the field of archaeology where consultancy work can lead to international opportunities.